bpaskin/TwitterSentimentWithServerless/README.md

 ### Using IBM Cloud Functions (Serverless) with Cloudant NoSQL DB and Watson Natural Language Understanding to interpret keywords from Twitter and store the sentiment - all for free!

-### Will fix instructions soon - Need to add Prometheus / Grafana
 ---

 Signup for an IBM Cloud Account: https://cloud.ibm.com </br>